Eric Himy: Piano playing

+Himy has performed all over the United States, Canada, South America and Europe.He has been heard most notably at the Kennedy Center, Carnegie Recital Hall, Lincoln Center, The Frick Collection, The Phillips Collection, Salle Cortot and Salle Gaveau in Paris, Salle Moliere in Lyon, Teatro Manoel in Malta and the Teatro Amazonas.

+Himy commissioned the work "Gargoyles" from the American composer Lowell Liebermann and gave the world premiere at his debut recital in Lincoln Center Alice Tully Hall.
+"Gargoyles" went on to become a popular piano work which has been recorded and performed by many pianists including Stephen Hough and Yuja Wang who performed it in Carnegie Hall.

 The New York Times described his playing as "flawlessly poised, elegant, and brilliant.
 Mr. Himy has a formidable technique, and he deploys a wide range of colorings."

 In 2003, Classics Today wrote, "Precision, beauty, and surface polish characterize Eric Himy’s superb way with Ravel’s piano music." and the BBC Magazine wrote, "As for Miroirs, I have never heard the five pieces done better.
 The echo effects in ‘Oiseaux tristes’ are what you dream of, and the liquid quality of ‘Une barque sur l’océan’ invites you to listen over and over again.
 Even the passages of single-line melody in ‘Alborada’ have an indescribably exotic atmosphere in Himy's subtle moulding."

 In 2017 Mr. Himy performed with the Washington Ballet in Justin Peck choreography Suite for Two Pianos by Philip Glass with pianist Glenn Sales.

 In 2019, he performed the Guillaume Lekeu Violin Sonata in G with violinist Michael Guttman and trios with Jing Zhao cellist in Paris and at the Pietrasanta Music Festival in Italy with violinist Gilles Appap.
+Eric Himy will be performing at the 20th anniversary the 2026 Italian Pietrasanta in concerto Music Festival featuring many great artists such as Martha Argerich, Maxim Vengerov and many others.